-Is protecting my device with T-Mobile phone insurance worth it?
+T-Mobile phone insurance: Everything you need to know

 How much does T-Mobile phone insurance cost?

-T-Mobile phone insurance, particularly Protection 360, can cost anything ranging from $7 per month plus tax up to $18 per month plus tax depending on the device you own.
+T-Mobile phone insurance, particularly Protection 360, can cost anything ranging from $7 per month plus tax up to $25 per month plus tax depending on the device you own.
 The more expensive the device, the more you can expect to pay in phone insurance.
-If you're paying $18 a month, that'll allot to at least $216 a year on phone insurance.
+If you're paying $25 a month, that'll allot to at least $300 per year on phone insurance.

-What are the benefits of T-Mobile phone insurance?
+Benefits of T-Mobile phone insurance

 T-Mobile offers two types of phone insurance plans: Device Protection and Protection 360.
 If you're looking for the most coverage you can get, Protection 360 is T-Mobile's most comprehensive insurance.
 If you're not sure, both insurance plans include the following: